 Every new technology creates its own language and not all terms are consistently used.
 Here are some common terms and their meanings.
 But be aware: the terms listed here might not be consistently used as described here.
 This glossary is also not meant to be set of academically correct definitions.
-It should just help to understand terms and abbreviations in articles not commonly know outside of the Transport and Mobility domain.
+It should just help to understand terms and abbreviations in articles not commonly know outside of the transport and mobility domain.
 Feedback and suggestions welcome using the comment function.

-- Autonomous Vehicle (AV)
+Autonomous Vehicle (AV)

 Vehicle which does not require a driver – or at least assists the driver depending on the level of automation.

-- Car Pooling
+Car Pooling or Carpooling

 Offers access to self-driven vehicles provided and maintained by a fleet operator.
 Car Sharing is commonly referred to short-time car rentals as offered by companies like ZipCar, Share Now (Car2Go/DriveNow) or peer-to-peer car sharing companies like Getaround.
 There is no clear distinction between Car Sharing and rental cars.
 Sixt Share has even combined long and short-term car rentals into one offer.

-- Demand-Responsive Transport (DRT)
+Demand-Responsive Transport (DRT)

-- Electric Vehicle (EV)
+Electric Vehicle (EV)

 Vehicle powered by electricity instead of a combustion engine.
 EVs may include battery-powered vehicles as well as fuel cell-powered vehicles using e.g. hydrogen as fuel.
 Sometimes also Hybrid Vehicles are also subsumed under EVs, which is not strictly meeting the definition.
 Only if powered with regenerative energy, EVs can be considered carbon-neutral in operations (not including production and disposal)

-- Global Distribution System (GDS)
+Global Distribution System (GDS)

 Vehicles using multiple energy sources for propulsion.
 Common combinations are muscle power and battery-powered electric drives are Pedelecs or electric drives in combination with combustion engines for hybrid cars.

-- Micro Transit / Mirco Mobility
+Micro Transit / Micromobility

 Usually referred to as short distance transport on the Last Mile.
 It can include walking.
-Common services dedicated to micro mobility are bike and scooter sharing.
+Common services dedicated to micro mobility are bike and electric scooter sharing.

-- Mobility as a Service (MaaS)
+Mobility as a Service (MaaS)

-- Mobility Service Provider (MSP)
+Mobility Service Provider (MSP)

-- Mode of Transport
+Mode of Transport

 The way how people or goods get moved from A to B. Common modes of transport are walking, cycling, driving by car, bus, train, sending goods via trucks or ships or planes.

 Traveling which allows to select different means of transport for the same ride – but using only one means of transport per trip, e.g. either one time take a bike, next time a car, another time a bus.
 Public transport can be seen as one single mode even multiple vehice types (e.g. bus and tram) are being used.
 Walking does not count as a mode in this definition as it is part of every journey to a certain extent.

 Mode Split or Modal Split

 This described the percentages of transportation types used.
 This usually refers to certain geographical areas or use cases, such as commuters in the Paris area.